Code-Institute-Submissions/sanson0-tennis_club_MarResub/README.md

 ### UX requirements vs website
 #### First impressions
 First impressions of the website are good if:-
-* The website must be inviting to new members and encourage current members to join practice sessions and social events.
+* The website is inviting to new members and encourages current members to join practice sessions and social events.
-* Each page of the website must be uncluttered.
+* Each page of the website is uncluttered.
-* There must be plenty of opportunities to sign up for membership with a free trial period thrown in.
+* There are plenty of opportunities to sign up for membership with a free trial period thrown in.
-* Text must be easy to read as there is a lot of information to make available.
+* Text is easy to read as there is a lot of information to make available.
-* Photos must be sharp, not stretched and appealing to the viewer.
+* Photos are sharp, not stretched and appealing to the viewer.
-* Contrasting colours should be used but not many of them.
+* Contrasting colours are used but not many of them.
-* There should be consistency between website pages of headers/ footers/ style of presentation and colours.
+* There is consistency between website pages of headers/ footers/ style of presentation and colours.

 Unfortunately, the first complete version of the website did not fulfil the criteria for a good first impression.
 Many quite substantial changes were made, so a new wireframe was created to allow a comparison of old and new versions.